 Warehouse workers are in short supply.
 In Part 1 and Part 2 of this series, we explored the pressures that are bearing down on you today in staffing your warehouse, as well as the kind of relief that workforce management software (WFM) can bring.
-As we move toward the future, companies need help facing the challenges of the 24/7 eCommerce market.
-WFM provides benefits to warehouse managers and staff while ensuring that your warehouse will always be capable of meeting its demands.
+As we move toward the future, companies need help facing the challenges of the 24/7 ecommerce market.
+WFM provides benefits to warehouse managers and staff, while ensuring that your warehouse will always be capable of meeting its demands.
 Discover what may lie ahead for your warehouse and WFM in this final section of this series.

 Look at the future – the Campus method

 If we’re to imagine what warehouses are going to look like in a few years, based on the trends we’re seeing, a large part of this will be campus-based.
-A stand-alone, single warehouse is going to struggle to staff effectively when you take into account the need to respond to consumer habits, the available labour pool, the amount of warehousing that’s going to be necessary, etc.
+A stand-alone, single warehouse is going to struggle to staff effectively when you take into account the need to respond to consumer habits, the available labor pool, the amount of warehousing that’s going to be necessary, etc.

 We’re already seeing 3PLs doing campus-based warehousing.
 What does this mean and how do you manage and staff that effectively?
 With automation and software simplifying tasks and roles, that translates into being able to do the exact same thing in multiple locations, making staffing across multiple warehouses much more easily accomplished.
-The same worker may be assigned to one warehouse on Monday, a different one on Tues/Thurs, and a different one on Friday.
+The same worker may be assigned to one warehouse on Monday, a different one on Tues/Thurs and a different one on Friday.